DATA-DOG/go-sqlmock/README.md

 ## Change Log

+- **2019-04-06** - added functionality to mock a sql MetaData request
 - **2019-02-13** - added `go.mod` removed the references and suggestions using `gopkg.in`.
 - **2018-12-11** - added expectation of Rows to be closed, while mocking expected query.
 - **2018-12-11** - introduced an option to provide **QueryMatcher** in order to customize SQL query matching.